-If it is required to encode a non-gravitational current, it must be done using the feature Current - Nongravitational.
+If it is required to encode a non-gravitational current, it must be done using the feature Current - Non-Gravitational.

-.
-Maximum rates (velocities) of currents, where known, must be encoded in knots using the complex attribute speed, and should be quoted to one decimal place.
-Ideally, the minimum and maximum strengths shoul Deleted: current velocity be quoted, where known, if the strength varies.

-- In tidal waters where the flow of river water alternately reinforces the ebb tidal stream and reduces the floor the combined effect must be encoded, where required, for the convenience of the navigator; that is, the combined current must be encoded using the features Tidal Stream - Flood/Ebb or Tidal Stream Panel Data (see clauses X.X and X.X).
-In restricted waters where tides are negligible, the direction and/or rate of flow should be encoded using Current - Non-gravitational. - Ocean currents are permanent or seasonal, are somewhat variable in strength and direction, and generally cover broad areas.
-Where required, this information must be encoded using Current - Non-gravitational of type surface.
+- Maximum rates (velocities) of currents, where known, must be encoded in knots using the complex attributes orientation and speed, and should be quoted to one decimal place.
+Ideally, the minimum and maximum strengths should be quoted, where known, if the strength varies. - In tidal waters where the flow of river water alternately reinforces the ebb tidal stream and reduces the flood, the combined effect must be encoded, where required, for the convenience of the navigator; that is, the combined current must be encoded using the features Tidal Stream Flood/Ebb or Tidal Stream Panel Data (see clauses 10.2 and 10.5).
+In restricted waters where tides are negligible, the direction and/or rate of flow should be encoded using Current Non-Gravitational. - Ocean currents are permanent or seasonal, are somewhat variable in strength and direction, and generally cover broad areas.
+Where required, this information must be encoded using Current Non-Gravitational of type surface.
 In cases where the current strength and direction are subject to seasonal variations, this should be indicated using the complex attribute periodic date range.
-This may require multiple Current -Non-gravitational features with attributes populated in accordance with the seasonal variations to be coincident in the ENC.
+This may require multiple Current Non-Gravitational features with attributes populated in accordance with the seasonal variations to be coincident in the ENC.
 Where the direction of an ocean current is so variable that it is not practicable to show this information, the complex attribute orientation (orientation value) must be populated with an empty (null) value.
-This may generally occur when the Current - Non-gravitational is encoded as type surface. - Local weather conditions can produce significant temporary wind-induced currents which cannot be charted.
-If there is a known hazard, for example if winds from a particular direction have been found to endanger vessels by setting them on to shoals unexpectedly, a cautionary note may be added using the feature Caution Area (see clause X.X).
+This may generally occur when the Current Non-Gravitational is encoded as type surface. - Local weather conditions can produce significant temporary wind-induced currents which cannot be charted.
+If there is a known hazard, for example if winds from a particular direction have been found to endanger vessels by setting them on to shoals unexpectedly, a cautionary note may be added using the feature Caution Area (see clause 16.10).
 If considered necessary, the note may refer to further information in other publications, such as Sailing Directions.

-Distinction: Tidal stream (flood/ebb); tidal stream panel data.
+Distinction: Tidal Stream (Flood/Ebb); Tidal Stream Panel Data.